 M&S offers three pet insurance options: Lifetime plan, Max Benefit/Lifetime plan and Time-Limited plan.
-Their best plan provides up to £7,000 in annual vet fees and there are also two tiers of cover, Standard and Premier.
-Emerald Life’s research shows that premiums for M&S pet insurance are competitive, with the basic plan (providing £4,000 annual cover) representing the most value out of their range.
+Their top of the line plan provides up to £7,000 in annual vet fees and there are also two tiers of cover, Standard and Premier.

-However, the standard M&S pet insurance policy has a limitation that restricts cover per health condition to just £1000.
-This can often be insufficient if an animal has been in an accident that requires several x-rays or scans or hospitalization.
-If you’re considering M&S pet insurance, you should see if your budget stretches to their Premier plan which provides much more cover for single conditions or medical emergencies.
+The standard M&S pet insurance policy has a ceiling per health condition of £1000.
+This could be insufficient if an animal has been in an accident that requires several x-rays or scans or hospitalization.

 One benefit of M&S pet insurance is that they offer dental injury across their range of plans, although only on the top tier, which is Premier.
 This is not always offered by pet insurance providers, mainly because dental injuries are relatively rare in dog and cats.
 All M&S policies provide cover for euthanising your pet should it be necessary, including cremation or burial.

 In order to make a claim on M&S pet insurance, owners have to submit it within 60 days of when vet treatment started.
 This is a relatively short time-frame, particularly in cases where diagnosis is difficult or if long-term care hospital is required.
 Many competing pet insurance plans offer a 12-month window which is a significantly longer period of time.